 Art Curriculum Intent

-At Stillness Infant School we value art and creativity (UK leaders of creativity).
-Our vision is that every child has access to an engaging, challenging and inspiring art education, develops the confidence to express themselves and has the opportunity to discover their talents.
+At Stillness Infant School we value art and creativity.
+Our vision is that every child has access to an engaging, challenging and inspiring art education, develops the confidence to express themselves and can discover their talents.
 Our ambitious curriculum ensures that our children learn the knowledge and skills they need to enable them to create their own works of art, craft and design.

 - Values like creativity, perseverance and determination are embedded throughout the creative process.
 We create art as a whole school which we showcase to the community through exhibitions, sculptures and installations for events (Remembrance day, Christmas, Covid 19), bringing the school together to express our value of community.

 - We want all children to learn about a range of diverse artists (gender, ethnic, cultural and disabled) including Yoyoi Kusama, Yinka Shonibare, Anni Albers, Louise Bourgeois and Kandinsky, that reflect and celebrate the diverse backgrounds and cultures of our school.
 Our curriculum is designed to enable disadvantaged children, or children with SEND or EAL to develop their knowledge and skills and feel proud of their creations.
 Disadvantaged children are given the opportunity to explore their ideas experiences and imagination through our high-quality Art Club.

 - We want all children to benefit from the wellbeing that can come from being creative or in flow.